th7mo/notes/symbolic-link.md

 dateLastModified: "16-10-2024"
 ---

-A symbolic link, often called a 'symlink', is a file that serves as a reference/ pointer to another file or directory.
+A symbolic link, often called a *symlink*, is a file that serves as a reference/ pointer to another file or directory.

 With [Unix](unix)-based systems the `ln` (link) command with the `-s` or